-Little Aubrey’s talents showed quickly and equally quickly were they put to use to make the living for his family.
-Together with his sister Mabel, he performed singing.
-At school he enjoyed literature and drawing: he drew caricatures of his teachers, aged 14 he published in school magazine his first poem (called The Valiant) as well as a series of sketches titled The Jubilee Cricket Analysis.
-However, he often didn’t attend school as he suffered from tuberculosis from the age of 7 and needed to stay in bed to rest, as depicted in this self-portrait, accompanied by a note in French “By the gods not all monsters are in Africa.”
+Little Aubrey’s talents showed quickly and equally quickly they were put to use to make a living for his family.
+Together with his sister Mabel, he performed as a singer.
+In addition to this at school he enjoyed literature and drawing, often creating caricatures of his teachers.
+When he was 14 he published his first poem, The Valiant, in the school magazine as well as a series of sketches titled The Jubilee Cricket Analysis.
+However, he often didn’t attend school because, from the age of seven, he suffered from tuberculosis.
+As a result of this he needed to stay in bed to rest and we see him in this self-portrait.
+He added a note in French in the top corner – “By the gods not all monsters are in Africa.”
 (Very dark humour, don’t you think?
-A thing typical of Aubrey, as you will see.)
+A thing typical of Beardsley, as you will see.)

 A Pre-Raphaelite Portfolio

-Having finished school, Aubrey, fascinated by the Pre-Raphaelites, began a portfolio.
-In 1891, he accompanied his sister to the studio of Sir Edward Burne-Jones who became interested in Mabel’s red hair.
-Aubrey instead showed Burne-Jones his drawings and the painter didn’t have any doubts: the boy was extremely talented.
-He recommended Beardsley to the Westminster School of Art, but the boy suffered a relapse of his disease.
-Yet this time, instead of staying in bed he decided to live his life to the fullest.
+Aubrey was fascinated by the Pre-Raphaelites, and, having finished school, he began to build a portfolio.
+In 1891, he accompanied his sister to the studio of Sir Edward Burne-Jones who became fascinated by Mabel’s red hair.
+Aubrey showed Burne-Jones his drawings and straightaway the painter had no doubts: the boy was extremely talented.
+He recommended Beardsley to the Westminster School of Art, but the boy suffered a relapse of his health.
+Yet this time, instead of staying in bed, he decided to live his life to the fullest.

 Japanese Woodblock Print

-At Westminster School he quickly became noticed and received his first commission to illustrate.
-In no time he produced over 300 illustrations which blended the classicizing Pre-Raphaelite art with the decorativeness and two-dimensionality of Japanese Ukiyo-e prints.
-Yet, all his prints had a twist to this as they carried a Decadent fixation on eroticism and death.
+At Westminster School he quickly became noticed.
+It was here that he received his first commission and in no time he produced over 300 illustrations.
+These blended the classical Pre-Raphaelite art with the decorativeness and two-dimensionality of Japanese Ukiyo-e prints.
+Yet, all his prints had a twist to them as they portrayed a Decadent fixation on eroticism and death.

 Oscar Wilde’s Troubles

-Soon after having met Oscar Wilde, who helped him to launch the career, Beardsley began illustrating the English translation of Wilde’s provocative play Salomé (1894).
-Both the public criticized his work, since it displayed overt eroticism, phallic imagery, nudity, and general obscenity, and the author, who considered the illustrations too Japanese-like for the ‘Byzantine character’ of Salomé (or was Wilde just envious of Beardsley’s brilliance?).
-What first began as a successful relationship, in the end it cost Beardsley the position of art editor for The Yellow Book, the Decadent magazine.
+Soon after having met Oscar Wilde, who helped him to launch his career, Beardsley began illustrating the English translation of Wilde’s provocative play Salomé (1894).
+However, the public criticized his work due to its display of overt eroticism, phallic imagery, nudity, and general obscenity.
+Wilde himself considered the illustrations too Japanese-like for the ‘Byzantine character’ of Salomé (or was Wilde just envious of Beardsley’s brilliance?).
+What first began as a successful relationship, in the end cost Beardsley the position of art editor of The Yellow Book, a Decadent magazine.

-Beardsley didn’t limit his activity to illustration only.
-He realized that the nascent poster genre offered a new potential outlet for artists and inspired by the modern developments of theatre, he wrote an essay The Art of the Hoarding (1894) that the advertisements should be beautiful since they seem unavoidable in modern life: “London… resplendent with advertisements, and, against a leaden sky, sky-signs will trace their formal arabesque.
+Beardsley didn’t limit his activity to illustration.
+He quickly realized that the growing poster genre offered a new potential outlet for artists.
+Inspired by the modern developments of theater, he wrote an essay The Art of the Hoarding (1894).
+In this he said that since advertisements were unavoidable in modern life they should be beautiful.
+“London… resplendent with advertisements, and, against a leaden sky, sky-signs will trace their formal arabesque.
 Beauty has laid siege to the city, and telegraph wires shall no longer be the sole joy of our aesthetic perceptions.”

 Such Splendid Things Planned

-Beardsley worked very hard, health permitting.
-He also tried to enjoy life, and he travelled with his friends to Paris, where they frequented dancehalls and smoked hashish.
-Yet, tuberculosis was advancing and in order to change the environment, Beardsley took up residence on the French Riviera in 1896.
+Beardsley worked very hard when his health permitted.
+However, he also tried to enjoy life, often travelling with his friends to Paris where they frequented dancehalls and smoked hashish.
+Yet, tuberculosis was advancing.
+As a result, in order to change his environment, in 1896 he took up residence on the French Riviera.
 In one of his last letters he expressed how much he wished to live since “such splendid things I had planned.”
 He died at the young age of 25 in Menton, France.